proggR/diamond-hardhat/README.md

 . .env
 npx hardhat node --network hardhat
 ```
+## Mock Facets

+Includes mock implementations for ERC20, ERC721, and ERC1155 facets built leveraging diamond storage, including tests and management tasks to varying degrees of coverage.

+Additional EIPs being researched for inclusion: ERC137, ERC681, ERC725/ERC735, ERC884, ERC1400/ERC1404

 ## Facet Tests

-Per-Facet tests are simple to add if you follow the examples in `test/facets/Greeter.ts`, `test/facets/Farewell.ts`, and most critically `test/facets/index.ts` which is all that needs to be changed to add new conforming Facet tests.
+Per-Facet tests are simple to add if you follow the examples in `test/facets/Greeter.ts`, `test/facets/Farewell.ts`, and most critically `test/facets/index.ts` which is all that needs to be changed to construct and test Diamonds from the available facets.

 A Facet test conforms if: it exposes a `runTest` function that takes the diamond address, the owner, and a counter representing which Facet this is (should account for the 3 Base Facets), and then calls `describe`, passing it the local Facet test callback to execute.

-Tests that conform to this pattern need only be required in the `test/facets/index.ts` file and added to the 2 arrays greeter/farewell are currently added to as examples.
+Tests that conform to this pattern need only be required in the `test/facets/index.ts` file and added to array returned by `enabledFacets`.
 Non-conforming tests can be added/required/adapted into the `test/Diamond.ts` file.
+The `deployFacets`/`cutFacets`/`removeFacets` functions in `facet.ts` don't currently support the callback option of `diamondCut` (passes empty string), but will amend that to support optional callback functions to execute initialization functions as needed.

 ## Run tests:
 ```console